Raphael-GC/raphaelgc/README.md

 ## Hello there!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-This is my NPX card to connect with me directly via console or terminal
+This is my NPX card.
+You can access my social media links directly through the console or terminal.

 ## Usage